tidepool-org/dummy-api/README.md

 Literate documentation of the sample code is [here](docs/lib/index.html).

+OK.
+That didn't work because I didn't think that github would serve the source of the HTML instead of as a page.
+We need to build deployment before I can build a link that works.

 ## Running it locally

 To use this stuff, you need to install node, npm, and grunt. (details to come).